D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 Based on the previous precision analysis, if you determine that the model's quantization accuracy does not meet expectations, the following two main scenarios can be addressed:

 - **Significant Loss (greater than 4%)**
   This issue is often caused by inappropriate YAML configuration or an imbalanced validation dataset.
-It is recommended to follow Horizon's suggested steps for troubleshooting one by one.
+It is recommended to follow D-Robotics's suggested steps for troubleshooting one by one.

 - **Small Loss (1.5% to 3%)**
   After excluding issues from scenario 1, if there's still a slight loss in accuracy, it's usually due to the model's inherent sensitivity.
-In this case, use Horizon's provided precision tuning tools for optimization.
+In this case, use D-Robotics's provided precision tuning tools for optimization.

 - **After Trying 1 and 2**
   If the precision still doesn't meet expectations, try using our precision debugging tool for further attempts.